Authentication

 You will receive a confirmation that your key has been registered in the system;

-3. Make your first login to mc2 (for instance using the ssh command)
+3. Make your first login to mc2 via SSH and setup a strong password.

 Below you will find detailed instructions for each of the these steps.